 Each year, 14,000 young, unaccompanied Victorians seek urgent support from specialist homelessness services such as MCM.
 Each night, over 6,000 have no safe place to sleep.
 A quarter of Victoria’s homeless are between the ages of 12-24 – which means they are an overrepresented group among people experiencing homelessness in our state.

 This was the case even before the pandemic hit, bringing with it greater pressures on families and mental health – their breakdown being the two major drivers of youth homelessness.

-In the past year, we have seen some wonderful actions taken, such as housing rough sleepers in hotels and a once in a generation commitment of $5.3 billion Big Housing build in the 2020 State Budget to build social and affordable housing.
+We have seen some wonderful actions taken in the past year, such as housing rough sleepers in hotels and a once in a generation commitment of $5.3 billion Big Housing build in the 2020 State Budget to build social and affordable housing.

 While these very welcome investments toward addressing Victoria’s housing challenges will unblock the homelessness system and enable more adults to exit homelessness, they will sadly do little to change homelessness for young people aged 12-24.
 This is especially true for young people who have no safe home to return to due to abuse, neglect, family violence or family breakdown.

 There are two main reasons for this: Firstly, young people receive lower minimum wages and Centrelink payments than adults, so they’re usually priced out – including from social housing, which still requires rent to be paid.
 Secondly, social housing is not a good fit for young people, who need a lot more support than housing alone provides, and who often don’t yet have the skills and maturity to maintain a tenancy.

 Many young people who come to MCM with no home and nowhere else to turn have experienced frightening trauma in their childhoods, such as family breakdown or abuse.
 They may have a crippling mental illness, untreated physical health issues, and, yes, unhealthy relationships with the substances they have turned to in order to cope.